Religion

 "Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus."

-Understanding: Prayer allows us to bring our worries to God, and in return, He offers us peace that protects our hearts and minds.
+In plain words: Prayer allows us to bring our worries to God, and in return, He offers us peace that protects our hearts and minds.

-Verse 2
+Passage 2

 1 Thessalonians 5:16-18